 Graduate Degree Student.
-This classification status, also referred to as "graduate" (G), is awarded to students accepted for graduate study leading toward a graduate credential - a graduate certificate or advanced degree.
+This classification status, also referred to as "graduate" (G), is awarded to students fully-admitted or provisionally-admitted for graduate study leading toward a graduate credential - a graduate certificate or advanced degree.

-For a master's degree or graduate certificate program, the student's undergraduate record must demonstrate adequate preparation in the chosen program at regionally accredited institutions and scholarship potential as measured by undergraduate grades, scores on standardized tests and other relevant criteria.
+For a master's degree or graduate certificate program, the student's undergraduate record must demonstrate adequate preparation in the chosen program at regionally accredited institutions and scholarship potential as measured by undergraduate grades, scores on standardized tests, and other relevant criteria.